-Lyme disease symptoms can start with flu-like symptoms, headaches, muscle and joint pain.
-Over time, however, the symptoms continue to get worse, and turn into a long-term inflammatory response similar to that of an autoimmune condition.
+Symptoms can start with flu-like symptoms, headaches, muscle and joint pain, and over time may continue to get worse and turn into a long-term inflammatory response similar to that of an autoimmune condition.

 According to Josh Axe, DC, DNM, CNS, a certified doctor of natural medicine and clinical nutritionist, ‘it’s important to understand that although Lyme disease originates from a tick bite, symptoms arise due to an inflammatory process.
 Two people who are both bitten by the same tick carrying the bacteria that causes Lyme disease can respond very differently.
-That’s why preventing and treating Lyme disease symptoms by maintaining healthy immune regulation is key.
+That’s why preventing and treating Lyme disease symptoms by maintaining healthy immune regulation is key.’

 Furthermore, not everyone who is bitten by an insect carrying the Lyme bacteria will contract Lyme.
-If the immune system is strong enough, it will be able to fight it off before it gets a real hold on the body.
+If the immune system is strong enough, it will be able to fight off the bacteria before they get a real hold on the body.

-Chronic Lyme’s disease, the type that can’t be effectively treated using antibiotics, and lasts for more than 6 months, can be due to underlying factors such as ‘a weakened immune system, hindered cellular function and protection, systemic bacterial infection, and/or environmental factors such as exposure to mould and parasites,’ according to a Dr. Axe article.
+Chronic Lyme’s disease, the type that can’t be effectively treated using antibiotics and lasts for more than six months, can be due to underlying factors such as ‘a weakened immune system, hindered cellular function and protection, systemic bacterial infection, and/or environmental factors such as exposure to mould and parasites,’ according to a Dr. Axe article.

-Each of us is individual, and so will respond differently.
-Some may recover more quickly, while others may take longer to heal.
+Each of us are individual and so respond differently.
+Some of us may recover more quickly, while others may take longer to heal.

-For my sister, her underlying factor was that a weak liver, which does not detox well.
-So, for her, she has to kill the Lyme at a much slower rate than someone with a fully-functioning, healthy liver.
+For my sister, her underlying factor was a weak liver which did not detox well.
+So, she has to kill the Lyme at a much slower rate than someone with a fully-functioning, healthy liver.
 If she pushes too hard, she’s left bed-ridden for days after.

 Lyme Disease Symptoms